 Some really talented people have been discovered through that show.
 It’s another great avenue to expose some of the amazing talents hiding out there that we otherwise would never get to know.

-What’s the best song ever made in the history of music, in your opinion?
+What’s the best song of all time, in your opinion?